-In each of the articles we have discussed how these duties, together with the others listed below, make up one of the Australian Charities and Not-for-profits Commission (ACNC) five governance standards for charities.
+In each of the articles we have discussed how these duties make up one of the Australian Charities and Not-for-profits Commission (ACNC) five governance standards for charities.
 The particular standard states that board members or other responsible persons owe a fiduciary duty to their charities.
 This is one of the highest standards of care imposed and means that board members must be loyal to their charity and act in good faith.

-In the final month we will look at their duty not to allow a charity to operate while insolvent.
+In the final article we will look at their duty not to allow a charity to operate while insolvent.

-The topic for this month is the duty of board members to disclose and manage conflicts of interest.
+The topic of this article is the duty of board members to disclose and manage conflicts of interest.

 When do conflicts of interest occur?